DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 C:\Users\User1\AppData\Roaming\Python\Python37\Scripts\electrum-personal-server.exe C:\Users\User1\Downloads\electrum-personal-server-eps-v0.1.6\config.cfg
 pause
 ```
-Save, exit and run agaian.
+Save, exit and run again.
 This should leave cmd.exe open to read any error messages when you run the .bat file.
 Another solution is to check the log file that’s located in `C:\Users\User1\AppData\Local\Temp\electrumpersonalserver.log` for error messages.
 If you get a error message like:
 ```
 WARNING:2019-02-27 09:32:22,102: Unable to find .cookie file, try setting `datadir` config
 ```